Q4 Work Experience Opportunities in London within Radio

 Working with the Planning Unit research team to generate and administrate items for daily and weekly network radio output; assist in some paperwork and undertake research for programmes such as Woman’s Hour, Midweek and Front Row; act as an occasional runner to meet and greet guests.

-Factual Production Runner – R&M (over 18)
+Factual Production Runner - Radio &Music (over 18)

 Opportunity to work in the Factual programme making area - in particular on two of the department’s daily live programmes, Woman’s Hour and Outlook, and its weekly programmes The Media Show and Loose Ends.
 You will get an overall insight into how radio productions are put together whilst actively taking part behind the scenes.
 You should demonstrate a keen interest in speech radio.

-Insight into how Radio productions are created plus hands-on experience behind the scenes from attending live studios, location broadcasts, recording/editing sessions and general admin.
+The successful candidate will gain an insight into how Radio productions are created plus hands-on experience behind the scenes from attending live studios, location broadcasts, recording/editing sessions and general admin.

 How to apply